aics-int/aics-file-upload-app/README.md

 ### Step 4: Check Download Page
 The download page, [located here](https://aics-int.github.io/aics-file-upload-app/), will automatically update with the new build, if successful.
-Be sure to notify the team of your new updates via the #file-upload-app Slack channel!
+Be sure to notify the team of your updates via the #file-upload-app Slack channel!

 ### Packaging the app locally